aesy/xpanda/xpanda-cli/README.md

     -u, --no-unset
             With this flag set, missing variables without any default value will cause the program to exit with a status code of 1.
+Off by default.

     -v, --var <NAMED_VARS>
             Adds a named variable to source from.
 The value should be a key value pair separated